Presented by the Distilled Spirits Council of the United States

 Distillers Rise to the Moment

-Permanent Excise Tax Relief
+Distillers Toast to Permanent Federal Excise Tax Relief

 2022